project-illium/illium-documentation/docs/api/wallet_service.md

     // **Requires wallet to be unlocked**
     rpc Spend(SpendRequest) returns (SpendResponse) {}

+    // TimelockCoins moves coins into a timelocked address using the requested timelock.
+    // The internal wallet will be able to spend the coins after the timelock expires and
+    // the transaction will be recoverable if the wallet is restored from seed.
+    //
+    // This RPC primarily exists to lock coins for staking purposes.
+    //
+    // **Requires wallet to be unlocked**
+    rpc TimelockCoins(TimelockCoinsRequest) returns (TimelockCoinsResponse) {}

-    // SweepWallet sweeps all the coins from this wallet to the provided address
+    // SweepWallet sweeps all the coins from this wallet to the provided address.
     // This RPC is provided so that you don't have to try to guess the correct fee
     // to take the wallet's balance down to zero.
 Here the fee will be subtracted
     // from the total funds.